Old New Year in Ukraine

 On Generous Eve it is customary for the young to greet neighbors.
 The main hero of each group used to be a fairy tale goat, which is why the whole event is called Goat guiding.
 People dressed as folk heroes go to houses singing songs called schedrivky wishing prosperity and happiness to the hosts.
 I am sure you will be amazed to find out that a well-known “Carol of the Bells” is originally a Ukrainian song! :)

 Every Ukrainian lady has been waiting for the end of a Christmas lent.
 Since that time it was allowed to make a proposal.
-That is why in the weeks before the Old New Year it was customary to divine.
+That is why in the weeks before the Old New Year it was customary to the divine.
 Girls were eager to find out when and whether they will be with a man they liked, and how successful their couple would be.

 All these rites were covered with mystery, because Christianity forbade divination, as disliked by God.
 Therefore, Ukrainian girls made all secretly.
 Here are the popular ways of fortune-telling:

-- Before going to bed, after midnight, take a wax and write your desire or the name of a loved one on a small mirror.
+- Before going to bed, after midnight, take wax and write your desire or the name of a loved one in a small mirror.
 Put it under the pillow and go to sleep.
 If you dream of your beloved, or about your wish, everything will be as you want.

 - Take a paper sheet, crumble it, put on the bottom of the inverted plate or saucer, and set it on fire.
 After that bring the plate with burnt paper to the wall and turn gently until a shadow appears on the wall.
 By the shadow shape judge about the near future.